-Sandy killed 69 in the Caribbean before turning north and hammering the U.S. northeast coast on Monday with 80 mile-per-hour (130-kph) winds and a record surge of seawater that swamped homes in New Jersey and New York, and flooded streets and subway tunnels in New York City.
+Sandy killed 69 in the Caribbean before turning north and hammering the U.S. northeast coast on Monday with 80 mile-per-hour (130-kph) winds and a record surge of seawater that swallowed oceanside communities in New Jersey and New York, and flooded streets and subway tunnels in New York City.

 New York City gave its overstretched police a break by abruptly reversing course on Friday and canceling Sunday’s marathon, a beloved annual race that had become a lightning rod for critics concerned it was a diversion of resources.

 “How long can the NYPD go at full throttle like this is the big question,” said Gene O’Donnell, a former New York Police Department officer and professor of policing studies at John Jay College of Criminal Justice.
 “The longer it goes, the more they get stretched.”